naveenb92/Instamojo.NET/README.md

       foreach (PaymentRequest pr in nprs.payment_requests)
                 // Do Something with pr

+## Available Functions

+You have these functions to interact with the API:

+  * `CreatePaymentRequest(PaymentRequest)` List all Links created by authenticated User.
+  * `GetPaymentRequestStatus(PaymentRequestId)` Get details of a Payment Request specified by its unique Payment Request ID.
+You may receive the Payment Request ID via `CreatePaymentRequest()` or via URL Redirect function or as a part of Webhook data.
+  * `ListPaymentRequests()` List all Payment Requests.
+  * `ListPaymentRequests(DateTime? min_created_at, DateTime? max_created_at, DateTime? min_modified_at, DateTime? max_modified_at)` List all Payment Requests post filtering them.

 ### Object Models

 These are the currently available object models.
 They are present in the `Instamojo.NET.models` Namespace.